grigoreme/task1/README.md

 # task1
+Hello,<br/>
+Please proceed to the following link to evaluate AngularJS task <br/>

-I used http-server from nodejs to run this project.
+I used http-server from nodejs to run this project.<br/>

 How to run:<br/>
 1.Download & unzip<br/>